How we communicate – guidelines and initiatives

 acatech provides independent advice that is in the public interest

 Ever since it started receiving institutional funding shared equally between the Federal Government and the Länder in 2008, acatech’s mission has been to provide independent advice to policymakers and the public.
 In doing so, we observe our Guidelines for Advising Policymakers and the Public. acatech works to promote independent journalism and objective, dialogue-based communication about science and technology.
-In keeping with this goal, the academy has contributed to the formulation and dissemination of guidelines for good science PR (link to German website).
+In keeping with this goal, the academy has contributed to the formulation and dissemination of guidelines for good science PR (in German).
 Good science communication requires cooperation between all the relevant parties, and is thus something that acatech seeks to promote both through its own projects and by taking part in joint initiatives.

 Our approach to technology communication